Universal behaviour of $\alpha$-viscosity in black hole accretion discs

 \subsection{Fundamental stress properties}

 We will discuss fundamental physical reasons for such behaviour in a forthcoming, much more mathematically minded publication.
 In this subsection, we only briefly hint at some relevant points, appealing to physical intuition rather than giving solid mathematical proofs.
-One of the issues that we will carefully clarify (because it is often a~source of confusion) is that: the stress is zero at the horizon, yet the equivalence principle assures that one cannot know from local measurements about the horizon crossing.
-Or, in a wider context --- the MRI builds the stress locally, in the comoving frame, but some of the stress properties reflect the global assets of the black hole space-time.
+One of the issues that we will carefully clarify (because it is often a~source of confusion) is that: the stress is here zero at the horizon, even though the equivalence principle assures that one cannot know from local measurements if the horizon is being crossed.
+In a wider context --- the MRI builds the stress locally, in the comoving frames, but some of the stress properties reflect the global aspects of the black hole space-time.